ionic-team/ionic-portals/website/docs/how-to/using-a-capacitor-plugin.md

 >
 <TabItem value="ios">

-In your project `Podfile`, define the path to the to the plugin's Podspec file.
+In your project `Podfile`, define the path to the folder containing the plugin's Podspec file.
 ```ruby
 pod CapacitorPluginName, :path => '../../webapp/node_modules/@custom-capacitor/plugin'
 ```
-Make sure that the directory path is the root of where the CapacitorPluginName.podspec file is.
-This is typically the source root of the plugin project, not in the platform specific subfolder.
+The path to the Podspec file is typically the source root of the plugin project, not in the platform specific subfolder.

 </TabItem>
 <TabItem value="android">